hclcnx/customizer/docs/IBMConnectionsCustomizer.md

 The application JSON in Listing 1 requires little explanation.
 The following points can be inferred by a quick inspection of the code:

-  - The app is named “Simple Customizer Sample” and it extends the `Customizer` service
+  - The app is named "Simple Customizer Sample" and it extends the `Customizer` service

-  - It contains **one** extension named “Hello World Extension” (apps can have many)
+  - It contains **one** extension named "Hello World Extension" (apps can have many)

   - The extension is a customization of the UI (line \#11 - `"type": "com.ibm.customizer.ui"`)